If you are thinking about places to visit in Europe, you won’t want to miss Belgium

 Have you traveled to Belgium?
 What did you think?
 I have another question for you: There are so many things to write about from my trip last week I don’t know where to start.
 What would you like to hear or learn about?

 My visit to Belgium was hosted by Tourism Flanders-Brussels as part of the Flanders is a Festival bloggers’ campaign.
 As always, all opinions are my own.
 If any extra enthusiasm is detected, it may be because I have been recommending Belgium as an ideal first time European destination for years.
-You can follow the bloggers who will be visiting various festivals in the area all summer long on Twitter with the hashtag, #fiaf12.

 All photos Margo Millure ©